 ACH stands for “Automated Clearing House” which is a system created by the Federal Reserve specifically designed for regularly sending funds between accounts or sending and receiving payments.

 There are a couple important factors to consider when choosing between wire transfers and ACH transfers:

 (what your bank charges)

 (what we charge)

 *This does not mean that your funds will always be credited to your Kraken account the same day.
-Our partners may need to perform additional due diligence which can delay the settlement of your funds.
+Our funding providers may need to perform additional due diligence which can delay the settlement of your funds.

 - The transfer is not specified as a "same day".

 - You can schedule recurring payments or payment periods.